-To be eligible to receive the reduction in tuition and fees according to this schedule, the official withdrawal must be completed using WebOpus prior to midnight on the Sunday of the week indicated.
+To be eligible to receive the reduction in tuition and fees according to this schedule, the official withdrawal must be completed using WebOPUS before midnight on the Sunday of the week indicated.

 Students withdrawing on or after the first day of the term will be charged the full enrollment (matriculation fee).
 The confirmation fee will not be refunded.

-Beginning Fall 2021, room and board charges are calculated using a daily pro-ration based on the date of occupancy and official check out date from Student Housing.
+Beginning Fall 2021, room and board charges are calculated using a daily pro-ration based on the occupancy date and official check-out date from Student Housing.
 A student must check out of Student Housing within 48 hours of withdrawing from the College.
-Disciplinary removals from Student Housing will result in full assessment of room charges and forfeiture of the housing deposit.
+Disciplinary removals from Student Housing will result in a full assessment of room charges and forfeiture of the housing deposit.

-Students who receive financial aid and then withdraw may be required to repay all or a proportionate amount of aid received.
-Repayment amounts are determined in accordance with federal, state and institutional regulations and policies.
+Students who receive financial aid and withdraw may be required to repay all or a proportionate amount of aid received.
+Federal, state, and institutional regulations and policies determine repayment amounts.
 Refunds and repayments for students receiving Title IV financial aid will be calculated using the "Return of Title IV Funds" formula.